-- To respond, on behalf of the Town Council, to consultations on planning matters and other consultations relating to matters within the remit of the Committee; - To consider issues, consultation documents and policy initiatives relating to the regeneration and economic development of the St Austell area and to respond, on the Council's behalf, as appropriate; - To direct all activity designed to regenerate the town and promote economic development in the St Austell area; - To prepare an annual budget estimate for the areas within its remit for submission to full Council; - Spending limit: Up to £10,000 on any one item, subject to expenditure being within an agreed budget head and policy and a suitable procurement process put in place.
+- To respond, on behalf of the Town Council, to consultations on planning matters and other consultations relating to matters within the remit of the Committee; - To consider issues, consultation documents and policy initiatives relating to the regeneration and economic development of the St Austell area and to respond, on the Council's behalf, as appropriate; - To direct all activity designed to regenerate the town and promote economic development in the St Austell area; - To monitor the work of and liaise as necessary with the St Austell Town Centre Revitalisation Partnership: - To consider issues, consultation documents and policy initiatives relating to highways and transportation; - To prepare an annual budget estimate for the areas within its remit for submission to full Council; - Spending limit: Up to £10,000 on any one item, subject to expenditure being within an agreed budget head and policy and a suitable procurement process put in place.
 (Expenditure outside these limits to be recommended to full Council for approval).

-- Responses to planning consultations and other consultations within the remit of the Committee. - To direct activity designed to regenerate the town and promote economic development in the St Austell area. - Approval of planning and other relevant training within budget. - The Clerk in consultation with the Chair and Vice Chair (and the local Cornwall Council Divisional Member where appropriate) may agree a response to consultations in cases when a response is required urgently.
+- Responses to planning consultations and other consultations within the remit of the Committee. - To direct activity designed to regenerate the town and promote economic development in the St Austell area. - Approval of planning and other relevant training within budget. - The Clerk in consultation with the Chair and Vice Chair (and the local

+Cornwall Council Divisional Member where appropriate) may agree a response to consultations in cases when a response is required urgently.